rashfael/webdev-workshops/README.md

 - what the box model
 - a floaty excursion

+## Session 1.8 - Javascript, the pointy bits
+- You may know a C-like language, here's how to not hurt yourself with JS
+- Function scopse
+- type coertion
+- we aint got no types
+- monkey patch everyting onto anything

 ## Session 2 - And now all together
 - Combine the power of HTML, CSS and JS!
 - Events!
 Callbacks!

 ## Session 3 - Fetch me the Data!
+- Servers?
+Clients?
+What is this network you are talking about?
 - How to get data into the js
 - Promises